yingding/yingding/README.md

 ### Hi there 👋

+### About Me:

+I am a Machine Learning Engineer, Data Scientist, Android and Wear OS Developer
+- exited about advances in eHealth, mobileHealth, personalised diagnostics
+- interested in distributed ML and Computation, mobile and cloud computing, federated ML

 <!--
 **yingding/yingding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.